splynx/docs/files/en/addons_modules/3cx_addon/3cx_addon.md

 - And press the **Test** button to check the CRM configuration.

-- To check the creation of contacts, try dialing a number and click on the **Contacts** item on the sidebar and enter the phone number to search in CRM:
+- To **check the creation of contacts**, try dialing a number and click on the **Contacts** item on the sidebar and enter the phone number to search in CRM:

 ![](img_000010.png)